prometheusresearch/rios/docs/source/web_form_specification.rst

-                     disable            question, header, text, divider Yes                 Shows the element to the user, but does not allow them to interact with or respond to it. hideEnumeration    question                        No                  Hides the specified enumerations (in ``enumeration`` and ``enumerationSet`` Questions) from the user. fail               question                        No                  Causes the response to the Question to be considered "invalid", meaning the user must change it before they can successfully complete the Form. calculate          question                        No                  Causes the response to the Question to be automatically calculated using an expression.
+                     disable            question, header, text, divider Yes                 Shows the element to the user, but does not allow them to interact with or respond to it. hideEnumeration    question                        No                  Hides the specified enumerations (in ``enumeration`` and ``enumerationSet`` Questions) from the user. fail               question                        No                  Causes the response to the Question to be considered "invalid", meaning the user must change it before they can successfully complete the Form.
                      ================== =============================== =================== ===========

 ``targets``